 Other sleep disruptions can be caused by a particularly exciting or exhausting day that leaves your baby too jittery to sleep soundly.
-Food and drinks with caffeine or sugar may make it hard for your baby to get to sleep or to stay asleep.
+Food and drinks with caffeine may make it hard for your child to get to sleep or to stay asleep.

 If your child’s birthday is coming up and they just can’t stop talking about it, that’s a good indication the anticipation is more than they can bear.
-Likewise, a nap-free day spent playing with a gaggle of cousins could leave your child too wired to fall asleep or stay asleep.
+Likewise, a nap-free day spent playing could leave your child too wired to fall or stay asleep.

 Those are temporary disruptions for which you can make the occasional adjustment.

-Looking more long-term, your baby may wake during the night and refuse to go back to sleep until you hug or rock them, even as they approach 6 months of age.
+Looking more long term, your baby may wake during the night and refuse to go back to sleep until you hug or rock them, even as they approach 6 months of age.
 This means your child likely has not learned to self-soothe at night.

 Sleep apnea is frightening because your child often stops breathing for periods of 10 seconds or more while sleeping.
 In most cases, your child will have no idea this is happening.

 Sleep apnea can lead to learning and behavior issues and even heart problems.
 Make sure to seek help if you notice the signs in your child.